 - Extensive Styling Options

-Now we’ll see how you can create an Elementor post carousel/slider using PowerPack Advanced Posts Widget.
+Now, we’ll see how you can create an Elementor post carousel/slider using the PowerPack Advanced Posts Widget.

 Creating a Blog Posts Slider/Carousel with Elementor